usexfg/fuego/README.md

 The resulting executables can be found in build/release/src.

-5. Starting DRGL daemon
+5. Starting dragonglass daemon
 `
-cd Dragonglass/build/release/src
+cd dragonglass/build/release/src
 `

 *** Start daemon, by typing the following command-